Horseshoe Tavern: History

 The Horseshoe has supported up and coming Canadian artists through programs such as Dave Bookman's Nu Music Nite, a regular Tuesday showcase.
 Bookman was a Toronto radio DJ for Indie 88.
-As a result, the club has been a springboard for such notable acts as Stompin' Tom Connors, The Band, Blue Rodeo, The Tragically Hip, Bryan Adams, The Watchmen, Big Sugar, Wide Mouth Mason, Great Big Sea, Prairie Oyster, Our Lady Peace, The Pukka Orchestra and Helix.

 The Horseshoe Tavern celebrated its 60th anniversary in 2007 with six shows by Joel Plaskett.
 Plaskett played his entire catalogue over six consecutive nights, devoting each show to one full album.
 Special guests appearing at the concerts included Peter Elkas, Sarah Harmer and Gord Downie.

-Due to the drastic difference in the amount of daylight Toronto gets from summer to winter, the tavern installed light-enhancing windows, which make it appear as daytime inside the bar even when it is pitch black outside.
+In 2023, several musicians withdrew their performances from the Horseshoe in response to the venue's cancellation of a pro-Palestine fundraiser and contentious emails from co-owner Jeff Cohen.